Wenmingxing/Heron-Boat/README.md

     This will activate the lunch file where all the sensors are activated, the navigation package (move_base) are working the gazebo and RVIZ software are fired.

-    2) open another terminal, rosrun kingfisher_controller kingfisher_twist_control
+    2) open another terminal, rosrun kingfisher_controller kingfisher_twist_control.py
     This will activate the PID controller which takes the twist message as input and Drive ad output, more specifically from (linear.x,angular.z) to (left,right)